Frequently Asked Questions

 Paul has a variety of photographic interests, but is hoping he can find a niche market in marine and real estate photography, from documentary boat sales to artistic capture of the region for potential clients.
 You will also see that a career in policing left him with a great respect for those that served and can be seen in a current project he is working on, the: Civil War

 Please do not hesitate to contact Paul directly with your project, questions or comments: [email protected]

 What type of boat do you have?

-I have a 35' Donzi ZR with twin 496's.
-I prefer reliable stock power.
-The boat is always stored on the trailer and it is in immaculate condition.
+I had a 35' Donzi ZR with twin 496's.
+The boat was always stored on the trailer and in immaculate condition.
 I loved the classic styling and graphics.
 I sold the boat in summer of 2023 after 12 great years.
 It was from the Donzi I captured many of my marine images that you see.